YangLin404/lora_weather_station/demo/weather_station/ttn/src/msf4j/install/elastic/INSTALL-elastic.md

 ### 5. Regardless of used installation method, the microservice script is able to perform following action.

-* To start the micro service with mqtt protocol.
+* To start the micro service with mqtt protocol and elasticsearch.

 	```shell
 	./microservice-elastic.sh --start mqtt
 	```
-* To stop the micro service with http protocol.
+* To stop the micro service with http protocol and elasticsearch.

 	```shell
 	./microservice-elastic.sh --stop http